 We were about 1 to 2 weeks too early.
 I think I figured out the problem though.

 When you visit mountains you want a beautiful valley of color BELOW your elevation.
-So I would say peak color for the places we visited like Shenandoah and Blue Ridge are about 1-2 weeks AFTER the prediction on SmokeyMountains’ map.
-Map available here.
+So I would say peak color for the places we visited like Shenandoah and Blue Ridge is about 1-2 weeks AFTER the prediction on SmokeyMountains’ map.

 I would say If you are planning a trip through Shenandoah and the Blue Ridge Mountains in Virginia for fall foliage I would plan for later rather than earlier, so around the 3rd or 4th week of October would be your best bet.